 Approximating the policy gradient introduces bias to the system.
-A biased policy gradient may not find the right solution, but if we choose value function approximation carefully, then we can avoid introducing any bias.
+A biased policy gradient may not find the right solution, but if we choose the value function approximation carefully, then we can avoid introducing any bias.

-Actor-critic systems generally perform better than regular reinforcement learning algorithms.
-The critic network enables that the system does not get stuck in a local maximum, meanwhile the Actor network lets the mapping of environments with huge action spaces as well as providing better convergence [19].
+Actor–critic systems generally perform better than regular reinforcement learning algorithms.
+The critic network ensures that the system does not get stuck in a local maximum; meanwhile, the actor network enables the mapping of environments with huge action spaces and provides better convergence [19].

-A2C algorithm
+The A2C algorithm

-A2C is the abbreviation of Synchronous Advantage Actor-Critic.
-It is a one-environment-at-a-time derivation of A3C(Asynchronous Advantage Actor-Critic) algorithm [22], which processed multiple agent-environments simultaneously.
-In that, multiple "workers" update a global value function, thus exploring the state space effectively.
-However, the Synchronous Advantage Actor-Critic provides better performance compared to the asynchronous model.
+A2C stands for synchronous advantage actor–critic.
+It is a one-environment-at-a-time derivation of the asynchronous advantage actor–critic (A3C) algorithm [22], which processes multiple agent-environments simultaneously.
+In that algorithm, multiple workers update a global value function, thus exploring the state space effectively.
+However, the synchronous advantage actor–critic provides better performance than the asynchronous model.

 Figure 8.
 Performance of the A2CM algorithm on our benchmark with collision (with terminating at collision).

-Advantage function is a method to significantly reduce the variance of the policy gradient by substracting the cumulative reward with a baseline to make smaller gradients, thus it provides much better convergence than regular Q-values.
+Advantage function is a method that significantly reduces the variance of the policy gradient by subtracting the cumulative reward using a baseline to make smaller gradients; thus, it provides much better convergence than regular Q-values.
+It has the following equation: